Go Back

 Instructions

+• Add all ingredients to a food processor or blender and blend until nice and smooth, creamy consistency.
 You may have to stop and scrap the container a few times to get it to a smooth consistency.

-• If the hummus is too thick, add 1 Tbsp of water at a time to get it smooth
+• If the hummus is too thick, add 1 tbsp of water at a time to get it smooth.

 Author: Farmers Wife Homestead